shenwei356/seqkit/benchmark/README.md

 It costed ~50min for me.

-To test performance of other functions in faskit, run:
+To test performance of other functions in seqkit, run:

-    ./run.pl run_test*.sh -n 1 -o benchmark.faskit.csv
+    ./run.pl run_test*.sh -n 1 -o benchmark.seqkit.csv

 ## Plot result